Stephenkofipoku/Sacred_Pathways_Project_1/README.md

     Codeanywhere was used to create the codes and GitHub was used to create the repository for storage of the codes created in codeanywhere.

+    In the final stages of the work, my Codeanywhere account was suspended for lack of workspace hours and therefore Gitpod was used to complete the work.
+This decision was timely and based on the advised of my wondeful mentor.

     GitHub was also used to share to share work with my mentor for review and for deployment of the website.

     Google Fonts were used in creating the website.